Buea: Ambazonian secession

 In September 2017, the Federal Republic of Ambazonia declared its independence from Cameroon, with Buea as its claimed capital.
 In late-June 2018, the Ambazonia Defence Forces began approaching Buea, and on 29 June they invaded the Mile 16 neighborhood.
 On 1 July, separatists invaded the Muea neighborhood and battled Cameroonian troops.

 Notable institutions

 Buea hosts the University of Buea, Cameroon's first anglophone university.
 It is the site of several other higher institutes of learning, including St Francis Schools of Nursing and Midwifery presently known as Biaka University Institute of Buea (BUIB) and one of Cameroon's three Catholic universities.

 A handful of colonial era buildings are surviving, notably the palatial former residence of the German governor Jesko von Puttkamer.
 Other German colonial buildings are still standing, but some of them suffer from lack of maintenance and old age.

 The Nigerian Consulate in anglophone Cameroon and the main operational hub of the Naigahelp medical aid organisation are in Buea.

 Buea hosts an annex of the National Archives of Cameroon, whose main location is Yaoundé.
 Next door to the annex is the Cameroon Press Photo Archive, which has been permanently closed since 2001.

+Economy

+The economy of Buea is heavily influenced by its status as a technology hub.
+Many young people come to the town to study at the University of Buea, and this has created a thriving environment for experimentation, innovation and risk-taking.
+As a result, the town has become a hotspot for startups, particularly in the technology sector.

+The University of Buea's influence has also attracted investors to the town, leading to the establishment of various tech incubators and hubs.
+For instance, LimbeLabs, which was founded around 2006–2008, was a precursor to ActivSpaces, one of the leading tech hubs in the country.
+ActivSpaces was launched in 2009 by Ebot Tabi, Bill Zimmerman, Valery Colong, Otto Akama, and Fua Tse.
+The hub currently has Rebecca Enonchong as Chairman.

+Buea's status as a technology hub has also had a positive impact on the town's tourism industry.
+Mount Cameroon is a popular attraction for tourists, and the town's proximity to the mountain has made it a preferred destination for visitors who want to explore the mountain and its surroundings.

+In addition, the town's small size makes it easy to meet and connect with people.
+It also has considerably light traffic congestion, which makes it easy to move around the town quickly.
+The proximity of Buea to Douala, which has the largest seaport and the international airport, has also made it an attractive location for businesses.